Everything You Need to Know for Your Mediterranean Cruise

 The best thing about going on a Mediterranean cruise is that you can keep going back for more and not repeat a destination.
 The number of destinations with hilly landscapes, beautiful beaches, ancient ruins, cosmopolitan cities and distinctive cuisines abound.

-One cruise on the new Silver Nova this summer will take you to places as varied as Barcelona, Spain; St.- Tropez; France; Monte Carlo, Monaco; Civitavecchia (Rome), Venice; Sicily; Split and Dubrovnik, Croatia; the Greek Island of Corfu, among other places, and you still will not have seen it all.
+A cruise on the new Silver Nova, which launched Aug.
+14, will take you to places as varied as Barcelona, Spain; St.- Tropez; France; Monte Carlo, Monaco; Civitavecchia (Rome), Venice; Sicily; Split and Dubrovnik, Croatia; the Greek Island of Corfu, among other places, and you still will not have seen it all.

 Cruises offer an easy way to visit some of the most scenic and historic destinations in a single trip.
 (If you’re wondering how to choose your Mediterranean cruise, our guide can help you decide.)

 When should I visit the Mediterranean?

 The best time to cruise the Mediterranean is in spring, summer or fall, from early April through late November.
 Many Mediterranean cruise itineraries sail during these optimal months.
 In winter, some attractions, hotels and restaurants may be closed, limiting your options.

 What are the hottest months in the Mediterranean?

 The hottest months in the Med are July and August, and this summer has been no exception.
 Athens sees highs of 93 degrees Fahrenheit and lows of 75 degrees in those months.
 Temperatures in Rome reach 89 degrees and dip to 66 degrees in July and August.
 Water temps also reach the nearly tropical 70s.